 For all of these reasons, the report of Ammie Davis was not material under the Brady definition.
-While it probably would be disclosed today under Justice Department policies that were not in effect in 1985, due process would not compel its disclosure today and petitioners' due process rights were not violated by its non-disclosure in

-1985.
-Even in its best light, it does not undermine the court's confidence in the outcome of the trial.
-Petitioners' expert witnesses have offered a plausible explanation of the physical evidence that would support a theory that Mrs. Fuller was murdered by one or two persons, but the credible evidence at trial, including the eyewitness testimony and the testimony of the medical examiner about the extent of Mrs. Fuller's injuries, is much more consistent with the guilt of these seven petitioners, and perhaps several more.
+While it probably would be disclosed today under Justice Department policies that were not in effect in 1985, due process would not compel its disclosure today and petitioners' due process rights were not violated by its non-disclosure in 1985.20 Even in its best light, it does not undermine the court's confidence in the outcome of the trial.
+Petitioners' offered expert witnesses have plausible a explanation of the physical evidence that would support a theory that Mrs. Fuller was murdered by one or two persons, but the credible evidence at trial, including the evewitness testimony and testimony of the medical examiner about the extent of Mrs. Fuller's injuries, is much more consistent